dayvonjersen/bunzilla/README.md

 3. Edit `res/example.settings.ini` and customize it to your liking, filling in your project's details.
 And save as **res/settings.ini**
+**UPDATE Fri 24 Apr 2015 03:01:34 PM EDT**
+You can enable or disable captchas for anonymous users to post reports (to help combat spam) in `res/settings.ini`

-4. Edit `example.htaccess` for mod_rewrite, make sure it looks like this:
+4. Edit `example.htaccess` for mod\_rewrite, make sure it looks like this:
 	`RewriteEngine On`
 	`# for http://example.com/bunzilla`
 	`RewriteBase /bunzilla`